amirhnajafiz-presentations/qemu/README.md

 the Xen and KVM hypervisors to provide emulated hardware while allowing the hypervisor to manage the CPU.
 With hypervisor support, **QEMU** can achieve near native performance for CPUs.

 <br />

 ## Why QEMU?

 **QEMU** emulates the machine's processor through dynamic binary translation and provides a set of different hardware and device models for the machine, enabling it to run a variety of guest operating systems.
 It aims to fit into a variety of use cases.
 It can be invoked directly by users wishing to have full control over its behaviour and settings.
 It also aims to facilitate integration into higher level management layers, by providing a stable command line interface and monitor API.

 <br />

 ## QEMU architecture

 ### qemu levels

 ### qemu main modules

 ### qemu CPU module

 <br />

-## Executing QEMU on your local!
+## Executing QEMU on your local PC

 Clone into the presentation repository to access **QEMU** source codes: